cyberomin/cyberomin.github.io/_posts/2017-06-24-terraform-part-ii.md

 Notice the introduction of `count = 2` in the code above?
 Now that’s how we create 2 web servers.
 If we wanted to create 10 web servers, all that we need do is to change the value of count to 10, if we need 20 servers, we change the value of count to 20, you get the idea.

-Also pay attention to name we create the names for the web servers; `name = "web-${count.index}"`, this will create `web-0` and `web-1`. `${count.index}` is how we loop over Terraform `count` meta-parameter.
+We also need to create unique names for the servers; `name = "web-${count.index}"`, this will create servers named `web-0` and `web-1`. `${count.index}` is how we loop over Terraform `count` meta-parameter.
 In traditional programming languages, we would have used a for loop like this:
 {% highlight php %}
 for($i = 0; i <= 2; $i++) {
  //
 }
 {% endhighlight %}

-The next thing that we will do to build our semi-highly available system is to create a load balancer and distribute traffic to all of our servers.
-Terraform provides us with a `digitalocean_loadbalancer` resource and we will make use of it.
+The next thing that we need do to build our highly available system is to create a load balancer and distribute traffic to all of our servers.

-Adding a load balancer is simple, we will declare a load balancer resource, give it a name, choose a region, apply the traffic forwarding rules, add a health check from the load balancers to the attached machines and finally, attached our Digital Ocean droplets to these load balancers.
+Adding a load balancer is simple, all we have to do is add the digitalocean_loadbalancer resource and add a few parameters.
+We set the name, choose a region, apply the traffic forwarding rules, add a health check and finally, reference our our Digital Ocean droplets.
 That simple.

 {% highlight javascript %}
 resource "digitalocean_droplet" "web" {